Karumi/KataScreenshotIOS/README.md

 ## Considerations

-* If you get stuck, `master` branch contains already solved tests for `SuperHeroesViewControllerTests` and `SuperHeroViewControllerTests`
+* If you get stuck, `master` branch contains already solved tests for `SuperHeroesViewControllerTests` and `SuperHeroViewControllerTests`.

 ## Extra Tasks